betterman5240/rpi-jtag-openocd/README.md

 # How to be a good tool like a JTAG?

-The first step is installing the Openocd in the Rpi 2.
+**The first step is installing the Openocd in the Rpi 2.**

-please follow below steps:
+please follow the below steps:

     cd ~